nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a project : `delete project`

-Deletes the specified project from the project manager.
+Deletes the specified project from the project list.

-Format: `delete <PROJECT_NAME>`
+Format: `delete project <PROJECT_NAME>`

-* The specified project name must exist in the project manager.
+* The specified project name must exist in the project list.

 Examples:
-* `delete CS2101 Presentation`
+* `delete project CS2101 Presentation`

 Expected output:
 * Successful deletion: `<PROJECT_NAME> has been deleted from the project list.`